ZupIT/beagle-docs/content/en/home/Resources/Analytics.md

 ---
 ## **Introduction**

-Analytics is a powerful yet simple to use functionality that Beagle offers, it gives developers control over the tracking of actions and navigation of their application to use in conjunction with any analytics service they might be using.
+Analytics is a powerful yet simple to use functionality that Beagle offers, it gives developers control over the tracking of actions and navigation of their application to use in association with any analytics service they might want.

 In the next topics you will learn how to enable event tracking and configure it according to what you need.